gdbroman/broman.blog/posts/swe.md

 ## Year 7: Advanced Javascript

-After landing my first job, I felt like I was stagnating in my learning.
-Every time I ran into a bug I resorted to StackOverflow.
-I wasn't mature enough as a developer to do debugging on my own.
+After landing my first job, I felt like I was stagnating.
+Every time I ran into a bug I resorted to Stack Overflow.
+I wasn't a mature enough developer to do debugging on my own.
 I realized that my weak point was pure JavaScript.
 I knew React, but not what was happening under the hood.

-So I took an [advanced JavaScript course](https://www.udemy.com/course/understand-javascript).
-I learned about the event loop, hoisting, execution contexts, how all of the different primitives differed.
-This was exceptionally fruitful.
-Because that course took like a week for me to do.
-But it leveled me up.
+So I took an [advanced JS course](https://www.udemy.com/course/understand-javascript), which taught me about the event loop, hoisting, execution contexts, and how all of the different primitives differed.
+This was exceptionally fruitful, because that course took like a week for me to do.
+But it *leveled me up.*

-And because I had some experience writing React apps, I had context for this new theoretical knowledge.
+And because I had some experience writing React apps, I had context to fit this new theoretical knowledge into.
 This is critical.
-Had I taken it earlier, it would have went over my head. **Taking courses successfully is 90% about timing, and thus being self-aware enough to know what to take and when.**
+Had I taken it earlier, it would have went over my head. **Taking courses successfully is 90% about timing, and thus being self-aware about what to take and when.**

 After that week of studying, I started interviewing.
-I got a couple of offers.
-That felt good.
-Eventually, I chose the job I now have, writing React in the frontend.
+I got a handful of offers, and eventually chose the job I now have, writing React in the frontend.
 Finally, I could confidently claim to be a decent developer.
-So much so, I decided to not return to university, because I had proven to myself I could learn on my own.
+So much so, I decided to not return to university; because I had proven to myself: I could learn on my own.

 ## Year 8: Style and Performance

-In the new job, I started to expand my thinking about code to style and performance.
-I became interested in more than mere syntax. *How do I write code that is maintainable and performant?*
+In the new job, I found myself in a team with more experienced engineers, so I started to expand my thinking about code to more than mere syntax. *How do you collaborate on code effectively?
+How do you write code that is performant yet maintainable?*

 <Image src="/images/software/pragprog.jpg" alt="The Pragmatic Programmer by Andrew Hunt" />